-This is often individuals who loses a limb as a result of disease (such as diabetes, vascular disease or cancer) or as a result of general injury /trauma (that result in serious infection) or congenital (birth) deformity where they do not have a medical aid.
+This is often the case with individuals who lose a limb as a result of disease (such as diabetes, vascular disease or cancer) or as a result of general injury /trauma (that results in serious infection) or congenital (birth) deformity and do not have a medical aid.

 In cases like this, the individual and/or family would need to finance their prosthesis personally.